andreas-kupries/mirror/doc/cli.md

 	rename ?repository? <name>

 	       Change the name of the mirror set containing the specified or current repository.
-The repository becomes current.
+The changed repository becomes top of rolodex.

 	merge ?repository...?